-Leases are classified as either capital or operating, based on specified criteria.
+Leases are classified as either capital lease or operating lease, based on specified criteria.
 A lease which transfers substantially all of the benefits and risks of ownership to the lessee is reported as a capital lease.
-Other leases are accounted for as operating
+Other leases are accounted for as operating leases.